SWIFT Teacher Training

 Communicate and regularly review positive initiatives to ensure ever-wider access

-DEI is included as a regular agenda item for various leadership meetings, including the Partnership Group and Strategic Board.
+DEIB is included as a regular agenda item for various leadership meetings, including the Partnership Group and Strategic Board.

 Support the communities in which we live and work to ensure involvement, accessibility, and social responsibility